8 things people hate most about your customer care. And how to fix it

 How to fix it?

-4. The Future of Knowledge is AI assistants which monitor calls, understand the context, and use existing customer databases to pop up relevant information to the agents, in order to resolve the issue faster.
+The future of knowledge is AI assistants that monitor calls, understand the context, and use existing customer databases to pop up relevant information to the agents, to resolve the issue faster.
 (Also Read: Contact Center Trends 2019)

 COMPLAINT #6